St. Francis' Canossian College: Admission

 Form One students mostly come from the feeder primary school.
 Around eighty percent of the Primary Six graduates are accepted into the secondary section.
 Other students are admitted through Secondary School Places Allocation (SSPA) System.
 The majority of admitted students belong to Band One, the top one-third of all students in Hong Kong.

 Class structure

 There are 24 classes in total with 4 classes at each level, from Form One to Form Six (A, B, C, D).

 Curriculum

 English is the medium of instruction for all subjects except for Chinese Language, Chinese History and Putonghua.
 Junior forms follow the territory secondary school curriculum and senior forms follow the HKDSE curriculum.

 School Campus

 All classrooms, special rooms and School Hall are air-conditioned and provided with Internet access.
-Each classroom is equipped with a TV set, a projector, a display screen and a video-cassette recorder.
-Special rooms include four computer rooms, Multimedia Learning Center, Independent Learning Center, Library, Laboratories, Needlework Room equipped with computer facilities.
+Each classroom is equipped with a computer, a visualiser and an interactive whiteboard.
+Special rooms include the STEAM Room, Computer Room, Art Room, Music Room, Independent Learning Center, Library, Laboratories and Needlework Room, all equipped with computing facilities.